Berney Arms

 Berney Arms was the first mainline railway trip I took in many years.

-Since the Least used station reports, I was strangely fascinated with this remote station in the middle of the Halvergate Marshes with no road access at all and not even really a pathway leading to this station, the only access being by the river and being a bit of a disused explorer and a keen walker and photographer I just had to jump on a train and visit this still in use station that surprised me that it's still open to this day and luckily not closed down during the Beeching cuts, luckily keeping this short part of the Norwich to Great Yarmouth line between Reedham and Great Yarmouth open, even though there is another line via Acle into Great Yarmouth that takes most of the passenger services from Norwich into Great Yarmouth this part with only Berney Arms along the short section of the route has been kept open.
+Since the Least used station reports, I was strangely fascinated with this remote station in the middle of the Halvergate Marshes with no road access at all and not even really a pathway leading to this station, the only access being by the river and being a bit of a disused explorer and a keen walker and photographer I just had to jump on a train and visit this still in use station that surprised me that it's still open to this day and luckily not closed down during the Beeching cuts.

-I caught the second train of the day from Norwich, leaving Norwich at 09.36 on Sunday, the 26th of February 2023 and taking roughly 27 minutes to arrive at Berney Arms station.
+I caught the second train of the day from Norwich, leaving at 09.36 on Sunday, the 26th of February 2023, and took roughly 27 minutes to arrive at Berney Arms station.

 Once at Berney Arms, I was the second passenger off the train.
-The first passenger was a walker walking to Great Yarmouth, and firstly I went for a walk around the river talking to only one person all day, a keen and friendly bird watcher who had walked in from Great Yarmouth.
+The first passenger was a walker heading to Great Yarmouth, and first, I went for a walk around the river, talking to only one person all day, a keen and friendly birdwatcher who had walked in from Great Yarmouth.

-I took a lovely walk along the river bank, visiting the old windmill and then visiting the pub that was sadly closed and had been sadly closed for many years before my visit.
+I took a lovely walk along the riverbank, visiting the old windmill and then the pub, which was sadly closed and had been for many years before my visit.

-After visiting the pub, I decided to walk around the Marshes and look around the small station that you could look around in a few minutes.
-Still, this place in the middle of nowhere fascinated me no road access and one house, a closed pub and a closed windmill, and it still had its own railway station.
+After visiting the pub, I decided to walk around the Marshes and the small station, where you could look around in a few minutes.
+Still, this place in the middle of nowhere fascinated me, with no road access and one house, a closed pub and a closed windmill, and it still had its own railway station.

-I fell in love with Berney Arms being a Norfolk boy and grew up on the Norfolk coast.
+I fell in love with Berney Arms as a Norfolk boy growing up on the Norfolk coast.
 The hustle and bustle of a city station never interested me.
 The quietness of Berney Arms was more me.

 Leaving the station once again, I walked around.
-I Photographed the Halvergate Marshes whilst waiting for my return train to arrive and head first off towards Great Yarmouth, which came at 12.03 and photographing this service leaving, I awaited the return service from Great Yarmouth to Norwich at 12.17 that.
+I photographed the Halvergate Marshes whilst waiting for my return train to arrive and head first off towards Great Yarmouth, which came at 12.03.
+After photographing this service leaving, I awaited the return service from Great Yarmouth to Norwich at 12.17.
 Finally, I boarded and headed back to Norwich station.

-Maybe I will visit this hidden Norfolk station; thanks Greater Anglia conductor on board who recommend walking the 4-odd miles from Berney Arms to Reedham and boarding the train back to Norwich
+I may revisit this remote Norfolk station, thanks to the Greater Anglia conductor on board who recommends walking the 4-odd miles from Berney Arms to Reedham and boarding the train back to Norwich.

 This station visit could have started something off with in-use railway trips.
-There are also some viaducts outside of Norfolk that I would like to visit in time.
+There are also some viaducts outside Norfolk that I would like to visit in the future.

 Has this started something off?

-Please look at the My google maps below for Details of these junctions and both railway lines between Brundall Great Yarmouth.
+Please look at my Google Maps below for Details of these junctions and both railway lines between Brundall and Great Yarmouth.

 Berney Arms station entrance